-&lt;sup>60 Id. at 25.
+&lt;sup>57 Id. at 25.
 The Court explained that "the CSA regulates the production, distribution, and consumption of commodities for which there is an established, and lucrative, interstate market.
 Prohibiting the intrastate possession or manufacture of an article of commerce is a rational ... means of regulating commerce in that product."
 Id. at 26.

-Id. at 26-27.
+&lt;sup>58 Id. at 26-27.
 See also Lopez, 514 U.S., at 561.

-&lt;sup>62 As discussed above, after Lopez and Morrison, whether a regulation has a substantial effect on interstate commerce requires reviewing courts to consider the following four factors: (1) whether the regulated activity is commercial or economic in nature; (2) whether an express jurisdictional element is provided in the statute to limit its reach; (3) whether Congress made express findings about the effects of the activity on interstate commerce; and (4) whether the link between the activity and the effect on interstate commerce is attenuated.
+&lt;sup>59 As discussed above, after Lopez and Morrison, whether a regulation has a substantial effect on interstate commerce requires reviewing courts to consider the following four factors: (1) whether the regulated activity is commercial or economic in nature; (2) whether an express jurisdictional element is provided in the statute to limit its reach; (3) whether Congress made express findings about the effects of the activity on interstate commerce; and (4) whether the link between the activity and the effect on interstate commerce is attenuated.
 United States v.
 Stewart, 348 F.3d 1132, 1136-37 (9th Cir.
-2003)(citing Morrison, 529 U.S. at 610-12).
+2003) (citing Morrison, 529 U.S. at 610-12).

-considered economic activity.
-Still, while it may seem like too much of a bootstrap to force individuals into the health insurance market and then use their participation in that market to say they are engaging in commerce, there is plenty of evidence that the purchase of health insurance has an effect on the commerce of the nation.
+individuals into the health insurance market and then use their participation in that market to say they are engaging in commerce, there is plenty of evidence that the purchase of health insurance has an effect on the commerce of the nation.
 For example, in 2008, health care expenditures in the United States grew 4.4% to \$2.3 trillion, or \$7,681 per person, and accounted for 16.2% of gross domestic product.